Baked Mozzarella Sticks

 - Regular mozzarella cheese, cut into 4 inch by 1/2 inch sticks, can be substituted for the string cheese.

-- Make it ahead: Cheese sticks can be prepared through Step 3 and frozen overnight.
-For longer-term storage, transfer the frozen sticks to a ziptop bag and freeze for up to 1 month.
+- TO MAKE AHEAD AND FREEZE: Cheese sticks can be prepared through Step 3 and frozen overnight.
+For longer-term storage, transfer the frozen sticks to a ziptop bag and freeze for several months.
 Bake directly from frozen.

 - Nutritional information has been calculated with half the amount of flour and bread crumb mixture, as not all of it is used, but you do need extra on each plate to be able to completely coat the cheese stick.